DelphinusLab/zkWasm-host-circuits/README.md

 | op_b    | $b_1'$  | 1      |  7      |

 ## configuring async backend
-There are two async backend for mongodb: `mongostdsync` and `mongotokiosync`(default).
-Note that when using the non-default backend`mongostdsync`, you must also using `default-features = false`.
+There are two async backend for mongodb: `mongo-std-sync` and `mongo-tokio-sync`(default).
+Note that when using the non-default backend`mongo-std-sync`, you must also using `default-features = false`.